jtc10005/angular-file-generator/README.md

  ### 0.0.1 - Inital Release
  ### 0.0.2 - Added logo, and added readme category for work to be done
  ### 0.1.0 - Fixed style gneration, allow explorer context menu on file
+ ### 0.1.1 - Fixed style gneration if not on the same level as the file selected
+ ### 0.2.0 - Added Module Generation, filename sanitation, fixed the style creation (again...)

 -----------------------------------------------------------------------------------------------------------